Gregwar/Formidable/README.md

 For performances reasons, you may want to cache the parsed forms.

-To do this, simply pass `true` as the first argument of the constructor:
+To do this, simply pass `true` as the third argument of the constructor:

 ```php
 <?php